 Check Price on Amazon Shop at Infinite Discs

-The Innova Mako3 is another wide diameter midrange with an ultra-straight flight path.
-This disc is really similar to the Infinite Discs Anubis in both flight and feel.
+The Innova Mako3 is a wide-diameter midrange disc, renowned for its ultra-straight flight path, closely resembling the Infinite Discs Anubis in both flight characteristics and tactile experience.

 PROS